Leszek Moczulski

+Early life

 Leszek Moczulski was born on 7 June 1930 in Warsaw.
-Shortly after the war and the Communist take-over of power in Poland, Moczulski became involved in various communist organizations.
+Shortly after the Second World War and the Communist take-over of power in Poland, Moczulski became involved in various communist organizations.
 In 1947 he became a member of the Association of Fighting Youth and the following year he became the member of the Polish Workers' Party and the ZMP youth organization.
-Then since 1950 young Moczulski was a member of the Polish United Workers' Party (PUWP).
+Then from 1950 young Moczulski was a member of the Polish United Workers' Party (PUWP).

 In 1951 he graduated from the Academy of Political Studies, a school of cadres for the communist regime.
 The following year he graduated also from the faculties of Law and Journalism at the Warsaw University.
 He completed his education in 1958 by graduating from the faculty of history at the same university.
 About that time he started to work as a journalist for various Warsaw-based newspapers and weeklies, among them the Życie Warszawy, Dookoła Świata and Stolica weekly.
-As a historian, Moczulski focused mostly on modern history of Poland, including the history of the Polish Defensive War.